SoftwareAG/c8y-docs/src/render/guides/microservice-sdk/cs/developing-microservice.html.md

 ### Microservice subscription

-The following section refers to the user management as described in [Managing applications > Cumulocity microservices](/guides/concepts/applications/microservices) in the Concepts guide.
+The following section refers to the user management as described under [General concept of microservices in Cumulocity](/guides/microservice-sdk/concept).

 This SDK has a task CurrentApplicationSubscriptionsTask, which only fetches a list of all subscriptions.
 The CurrentApplicationSubscriptionsTask is the IScheduledTask implementation which runs every hour: